Corporate Governance Guidelines

 - Meet with the independent auditor prior to the audit to discuss the planning and staffing of the audit.

-- The independent auditor shall submit to the audit committee annually a formal written statement delineating all relationships between the independent auditor and the Company in accordance with PCAOB rules.
+- Review and confirm the formal written statement submitted by the independent auditor to the Committee annually delineating all relationships between the independent auditor and the Company in accordance with PCAOB rules.